 Virtually everything is changing during this crisis, including how you take care of required maintenance and repairs on your vehicle.
-If you own car that’s still under the manufacturer’s warranty, you’re required to have the recommended maintenance spelled out in your vehicle owner’s manual within certain time/mileage limits.
+If you own a car that’s still under the manufacturer’s warranty, you’re required to have the recommended maintenance spelled out in your vehicle owner’s manual within certain time/mileage limits.
 If not, you risk having your warranty being voided when lack of recommended maintenance is the cause.
 You also must be concerned about having safety items like tires and brakes inspected.

 Most manufacturers recommend maintenance every six months or 5,000 miles, whichever occurs first.
 Oil changes are recommended every year or 10,000 miles (synthetic oil now used in all late model cars) whichever occurs first.